KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

 **Problems**
 With cellular technology, multiple reasons for one failed transmissions can arise.
 The cellular technology based KELLER devices (GSM/ARC1/ADT1) can handle a few failed transmission by automatically resending the missing data.
 In LoRaWAN a 100% reliability is not given by protocol design.
 Failed transmissions will not be repeated automatically.
-Nevertheless, missing *five* transmissions is considered wothy of alarm.
+Nevertheless, missing *five* transmissions is considered worthy of alarm.

 ### Common causes
 - The sending device
   - has no battery power left
   - has communication problems
     - because of heavy rain
-    - because of it is under water
+    - because of it is underwater
     - because the antenna/gateway is not reacting (G netz down, antenna change, gateway not here or powerddown...)
     - because of a defect level probe or cable
   - electronics are damaged